Benedictteo05/OSA_notes/Application Security/L0 - Best Practices & Vulnerabilities Info.md

 - This valid session cookie is placed in the victim's browser by getting the victim to click on some malicious link.
 - When the victim logs into the website, both the attacker and the victim will use the same session cookie that the attacker already knows, and thus the attacker-owned cookie is now authenticated and can be exploited.

+### Cryptographic Failures
+- Not properly protecting sensitive data
+- e.g.
+	- No appropriate encryption or hashing for credit cards and authentication credentials.
+	- No SSL to protect sensitive data in transit.
+	- Password data